-In the auto insurance industry, a road hazard can be anything in or on the surface of the road dangerous to you as a driver or cause you to have an auto accident.
+In the auto insurance industry, a road hazard can be anything in or on the surface of the road that’s dangerous to you as a driver and could cause you to have an accident.

-That could be a pothole, a nail, oil, a tree, construction debris, a deer running into the roadway or myriad other foreign objects that you can hit, or that can hit you.
+That could be a pothole, a nail, oil, a tree, construction debris or any other object you might hit or hit your car.

 Car insurance companies want you to be a safe, defensive driver who is observant and on the lookout for dangers on the roadway that may cause damage to your vehicle and avoid these perils if possible.
-Your auto insurance provider knows that avoidance isn’t always possible and that you may need to make a claim under your physical damage coverage if you hit a road hazard.
+However, it’s not always possible to avoid a road hazard.

-Whether a road hazard accident will fall under your collision or comprehensive coverage depends upon how the incident occurred.
+Whether a road hazard accident will fall under your collision or comprehensive coverage depends on how the incident occurred.

-If you hit a fallen tree or big rock in the road, then it’s a collision insurance claim because you collided with the object.
-Instead, if the tree fell on your vehicle or a boulder rolled onto the hood of your vehicle, then most auto insurers would find the accident to be a comprehensive insurance claim.
+If you hit a fallen tree or big rock in the road, it’s a collision insurance claim because you collided with the object.
+However, if the tree fell on your vehicle or a boulder rolled onto the hood of your vehicle, then it’s a comprehensive insurance claim.
 The difference is whether you hit the object or it hits you.

 Whatever the damage, if the cost of repairs is minimal, it might not be worth filing a claim with your auto insurance provider, either because it doesn’t reach your deductible amount or is barely above it.

-I’d recommend that you pay out-of-pocket for your minor repairs and leave car insurance claims for expensive damage you can’t afford to fix on your own.
+It might be better to pay out-of-pocket for minor repairs and leave car insurance claims for expensive damage you can’t afford to fix on your own.

-While comprehensive claims don’t typically raise your rates, collision claims can, and either type of claim may get you surcharged by your insurer if you have accumulated several claims (of any type) within a short period of time.
+While comprehensive claims don’t typically raise your rates, collision claims often do.
+Either type of claim may result in a surcharge if you have accumulated several claims of any kind within a short period.

-Outside of the insurance industry, you may also hear the term road hazard in regards to coverage you can obtain when purchasing new tires.
+Outside the insurance industry, you may also hear the term road hazard regarding coverage you can obtain when purchasing new tires.
 This isn’t part of an auto insurance policy but a warranty with an outside company that will repair or replace your tires if they receive certain damages caused by objects in or on the roadway.
-The cost of a road hazard warranty varies but typically it will cost you around $10 to $20 per tire for the coverage.
+The cost of a road hazard warranty varies, but typically it will cost you around $10 to $20 per tire for the coverage.